 Where you sit on a bus can have a big impact on how easy it is to sleep comfortably.
 The back of the bus is notorious for being uncomfortable due to you feeling the bumps in the road more prominently.
 The front of the bus will expose you to the headlights of oncoming traffic.
 Choose a seat in the middle of the bus to sleep comfortably on a charter bus.

 Listen to an audiobook or podcast to relax

-As we discussed above.
-Looking at a smartphone screen can prevent you from feeling sleepy.
-If your are feeling bored then consider listening to an audiobook or podcast instead of looking at the screen.
+As we discussed above, looking at a smartphone screen can prevent you from feeling sleepy.
+If you are feeling bored then consider listening to an audiobook or podcast instead of looking at the screen.
 You could also listen to some relaxing music.
 Use this link for a Free Trial On Audible to stay entertained.

 Avoid bright lights and digital device screens

-Digital devices and bright lights prevent the release of melatonin which is a key hormone that makes you feel sleeping.
-Try putting down your smart phone and reading a book or relaxing with your eyes closed.
-Consider wearing a set of Blue Light Glasses after 7pm to help block out the light which prevents you from feeling sleepy.
+Digital devices and bright lights prevent the release of melatonin which is a key hormone that makes you feel sleepy.
+Try putting down your smartphone and reading a book or relaxing with your eyes closed.
+Consider wearing a set of Blue Light Glasses after 7 pm to help block out the light which prevents you from feeling sleepy.
 These are essential if you insist on using a digital device in the evening.

 Keep your valuables safe and secure